About

 Heritage

-In 1883, by the invitation of Bishop Murray of Maitland, six Brigidine Sisters, led by Mother John Synan, undertook the difficult journey from Ireland to establish the first Australian Brigidine school in Coonamble.
-From Coonamble in North-west NSW, the Sisters continued their work of education throughout the Australian colonies.
-In 1901, the Randwick Brigidine convent and school were established.
+In 1883, invited by Bishop Murray of Maitland, six Brigidine Sisters led by Mother John Synan, undertook the long journey from Ireland to establish the first Australian Brigidine school in Coonamble NSW.

 Working with us